delta-exchange/slate/source/includes/_websocket_api.md

 - Production - wss://socket.india.delta.exchange

- You will be disconnected, if there is no activity within 60 after making connection.
+ You will be disconnected, if there is no activity within 60 seconds after making connection.

 # Subscribing to Channels